tigersmuseum/history/docs/places.md

 ## Locations

-A location is what you need if you want to display a place on a map. if you push a pin into a map then the location is simply a *point*.
+A location is what you need if you want to display a place on a map.
+If you push a pin into a map then the location is simply a *point*.
 A point has *coordinates* that position it on a map.
 There are various systems for geographic coordinates, but the most common is the [World Geodetic System (WGS84)](https://gisgeography.com/wgs84-world-geodetic-system/).

 As well as points, You may want to show *lines* or *polygons* on a map, which means that a location has a *geometry*.
 Lines and polygons are constructed from multiple points.
 A general location is therefore a set of points and a geometry.